John Cavenagh, Ph.D., PA-C, Chairman

 and Temple University where she took several classes in Mathematics, Chemistry and

-Jemal is married and the mother of five children and spends most of her free time
+Jemal is d the mother of five children and spends most of her free time with her family

-with her family and participating in a Bible Teaching volunteer work.
-She also enjoys
+and participating in a Bible Teaching volunteer work.
+She also enjoys sports. art

 Nadine Miller, Secretary